 - Spinal tumours

 Robert Corns went to medical school in Cardiff and was an undergraduate researcher at Harvard Medical School.
-His postgraduate training in Neurosurgery was in London, including the National Hospital for Neurology and Neurosurgery, King’s College Hospital and St George’s Hosptial.
+His postgraduate training in Neurosurgery was in London, including the National Hospital for Neurology and Neurosurgery, King’s College Hospital, HPNC and St George’s Hospital.
 More recently, he was visiting the Centre Hospitalier Saint Anne, Paris.

 Areas of interest